jing11223344/Bounty-Hunters/CONTRIBUTING.md

 # Contributing Guidelines

+> [!WARNING]
+> **NOTICE FOR HUMAN DEVELOPERS:** This repository is a trap designed exclusively for automated AI accounts and bot-driven bounty hunters.
+If you are a human, **do not waste your time** submitting pull requests here — no PRs will ever be merged and no bounties will ever be paid.
+This project exists solely to study and waste the resources of automated GitHub accounts.
+You have been warned.

 Thank you for your interest in contributing to this project.
 Please read this guide carefully before submitting any pull requests.

 ## Bounty Program